antfu/eslint-config/README.md

 ```

 > [!NOTE]
 > About plugin renaming - it is actually rather a dangrous move that might leading to potential naming collisions, pointed out [here](https://github.com/eslint/eslint/discussions/17766) and [here](https://github.com/prettier/eslint-config-prettier#eslintconfigjs-flat-config-plugin-caveat).
-As this config also very **personal** and **opinionated**, I ambitiously poisition this config as the only **"top-level"** config per project, that might pivots the taste of how rules are named.
+As this config also very **personal** and **opinionated**, I ambitiously position this config as the only **"top-level"** config per project, that might pivots the taste of how rules are named.
 >
 > This config cares more about the user-facings DX, and try to ease out the implementation details.
 For example, users could keep using the semantic `import/order` without ever knowing the underlying plugin has migrated twice to `eslint-plugin-i` and then to `eslint-plugin-import-x`.
 User are also not forced to migrate to the implicit `i/order` halfway only because we swapped the implementation to a fork.
 >